jslmann/WRC/WRC/notes.md

 * where is Sans Pro font set from

+=> Started proxy.
+=> A patch (Meteor 1.0.3.2) for your current release is available!
+   Update this project now with 'meteor update --patch'.
+   Loading plugin `initializing-npm-supp...  |

+-> creating `packages.json` for the first time.
+-> add your npm modules to `packages.json`

+=> Creating container package for npm modules

+-> npm support has been initialized.
+-> please start your app again.

 * You've set up some data subscriptions with Meteor.publish(), but ** you still have autopublish turned on.
 Because autopublish is still ** on, your Meteor.publish() calls won't have much effect.
 All data